- 1 BEST CHURCHES IN SANTORINI

 Three Bells of Fira, Firostefani

-This small church in Firostefani is one of the most iconic Greek islands sights.
+This small church in Firostefani is one of the most iconic Greek islands sights, and one of the most beautiful churches in Europe.
 It has the famous Santorini blue dome, the picturesque triple bellcote and one of the most amazing Santorini views as a backdrop.
 It’s the Catholic church of Agioi Theodori (Saints Theodore) and was built in 1757.
-When I visited for sunset it was very quiet, with only around 15 people there to enjoy the sunset spectacle.
+When I visited for sunset it was very quiet, with only around 15 people there to enjoy the spectacle.

 St John the Theologian Church Fira